enumura1/liquidui-animation/README.md

-# liquidUI
+# liquidui-animation

 <!-- # Short Description -->

-This LiquidUI Component makes it easy to create a shaking UI in React application.
+This liquidui-animation Component makes it easy to create a shaking UI in React application.
-With the LiquidUI Component, you can implement UI elements with Liquid-like shaking animation in a short time.
+With the liquidui-animation Component, you can implement UI elements with Liquid-like shaking animation in a short time.

 <!-- # Badges -->